christopherkobayashi/scanbd/doc/README.txt

 scanbd now uses libudev by default instead of HAL.
 We recommend setting
 USE_LIBUDEV =
-in Makefile.conf to disable udev.
+in Makefile.conf to disable udev (if you want to do so in order to use HAL).

 If you want to use the scanbuttond backends enabled